Sirius Satellite Radio: Launch

 On October 16, 2006, Sirius announced the launch of Sirius Internet Radio, with 78 of its 135 channels being available worldwide on the internet to any of its subscribers with a valid user name and password.

 Merger with XM

 On February 19, 2007, Sirius announced plans to merge with its primary competitor, XM Satellite Radio.
 Since the merger would eliminate competition in the U.S. satellite radio market, the plan was controversial, and required the approval of the U.S. Department of Justice and the Federal Communications Commission.
 The Department of Justice approved the merger on March 24, 2008, and the FCC followed on July 25 of that year.

 The merger closed on July 29, 2008.
 The two services initially continued to operate under their original, separate brands, though each assumed the other's channel lineup on November 12, 2008.
-The original Sirius and XM brands were retired by February 4, 2011, when the combined Sirius XM brand and website launched.
+The original Sirius and XM brands were retired by February 4, 2011, when the combined SiriusXM brand and website launched.

-Sirius's dog icon was later reintroduced in 2023 as Sirius XM's corporate mascot, named Stella.
+Sirius's dog icon was later reintroduced in 2023 as SiriusXM's corporate mascot, named Stella.